jupyter/ngcm-tutorial/README.md

 -   Introduction to Interactive Javascript Widgets
 -   Customizing IPython - a condensed version

-Day 2: Interactivity and the Jupyter project
+Day 2 morning: Interactivity and the Jupyter project

 -   The architecture of interactive widgets
 -   Developing custom widgets
 -   Notebooks as documents: sharing and converting them
 -   Beyond Python: the Jupyter architecture with Julia and R
--   The Jupyter Hub: multiuser Jupyter environments
+-   JupyterHub: multiuser Jupyter environments

-Day 3: Parallel computing with IPython
+Day 2 afternoon: Parallel computing with IPython

--   Overview of the IPython.parallel model
+-   Overview of the ipyparallel model
 -   Controller and engines
 -   Basics of remote execution
 -   Direct vs task execution